-Often called a “MinPin,” there’s nothing small about the Miniature Pischer temperament.
-These spirited little dogs originated in Germany and are descendants of the Italian greyhound, the German Shorthaired Pischer, and the Dachshund
+People may often call him a “MinPin,” but there’s nothing small about the Miniature Pinscher temperament.
+These spirited little dogs originated in Germany and are descendants of the Italian greyhound, the German

-If you are considering bringing a MinPin into your family, there are a few things you should know about his temperament.
+If you are considering bringing a MinPin intoyour family, there are a few things you should know about the MiniaturePinscher temperament and behavior first.

-These dogs like to strut their stuff on and off the leash and the self-assured Miniature Pischer temperament is easy to recognize.
+He likes to strut his stuff both on and off the leash.
+The self-assured Miniature Pinscher temperament is easy to recognize.

 2. MinPins Are Smart

-These higher-than-average smarts can make keeping your Miniature Pischer entertained and out of trouble a challenge.
+These higher-than-average smarts can make itmore difficult to keep your Miniature Pischer entertained and out of trouble.

-One of the best things you can do to take advantage of the intelligence level of your MinPin is to schedule daily training session that will not only keep his keen mind active but also create a deeper bond between the two of you.
+One of the best thingsyou can do is schedule daily training sessions that will not only keephis keen mind active but that will also create a deeper bond between the two ofyou.

-Basically this means to treat your toy dog like a dog and not a toy!
+Basically, what this means is that you shouldtreat your toy dog like a dog, not a toy!

 We’ve all met those ill-mannered little dogs who think they rule the roost, but this sort of bad behavior is more the owner’s fault than the dog’s.

-If you want your pet to be a good companion that is easy to get along with, set boundaries and limits and stick to them so that your little dog knows his place in the family pack before he gets too big for his britches.
+If you want your pet to be a good companion who is easy to get along with, set boundaries for him and stick to them.
+It is imperative that your little dog knows his place in the family pack before he gets too big for his britches.

 4. Miniature Pischers Make Great Watch Dogs

-I can hear you laughing about this right now, but it’s true!
+I can practically hear you laughing at thescreen right now while reading this, but it’s true!

-MinPins are very alert and protective and this combination means that he will not be one of those Toy Breeds to run and hide when a stranger tries to sneak into his backyard.
+MinPins are very alert, and they have a protectivestreak.
+This combination means that he will not be one of those Toy Breeds whoruns and hides when a stranger tries to sneak into his backyard.
 He’s going tolet that intruder know that he’s not wanted here!

-The good news is that their diminutive size makes it easy to let them run off steam both inside and outside.
+The good news is that the MinPin’s diminutivesize makes it easy for him to blow off steam both inside and outside.

-A quick walk around the block once a day is usually enough to keep the wiggles at bay but it’s also a good idea to find a place where your pup can romp off leash several times a week.
+A quick walk around the block once a day is usually enough to keep the MinPin’s wiggles at bay.
+But it’s also a good idea to find a place where your pup can romp off-leash several times a week.

 These dogs tend to like to run off in search of adventure, so make sure that off-leash time is in a fenced area or dog park.